What Are Enterprise Risk Management Process And Plans?

 If you go back to the previous definition, you will find that the risks are not limited to the negative impact on the objectives of the project, but sometimes have a positive impact, which is absent from some because most people link the word "risks" to the negative results only contrary to reality.

-The way to deal with positive risks differs from the negative ones.
-The risk of responding to negative risks is often avoided after determining the extent of its impact on the project, unlike the positive risks that managers seek to achieve because of its good impact on the project.
+The way to deal with positive risks differs from negative ones.
+The risk of responding to negative risks is often avoided after determining the extent of its impact on the project, unlike the positive risks that managers seek to achieve because of their good impact on the project.
 One of the best ways to deal with it is to exploit it and increase the chance of it happening.

-Types of risks The types of risks vary depending on the project area, among these types:
+The types of risks vary depending on the project area, among these types:

 - Financial risks